b-charles/pigs/config/README.md

 Hard-coding the configuration in your code is not a good idea.
 Many people have tried and they are unanimous: don't do it.

 There is different approach to configure your application: command line arguments, environment variables, configuration files in different format (properties, json, yaml, toml, ...) ...
-This module can be used to get all theses sources of configuration and merge them in an simple and [injectable](../ioc/README.md) component.
+This package can be used to get all theses sources of configuration and merge them in an simple and [injectable](../ioc/README.md) component.

 ## What's supported?